changyaochen/March-Madness/readme.md

 <a name='model'></a>
 ### The models

 Preparation for the training data set is actually the time-consuming part, while the regression is more like a one-button opeartion.
-For this project, I've tried (1) random forrest, (2) neural network, (3) logistic regression, and (4) Gradient Boost, all from `sklearn` package.
+For this project, I've tried (1) random forest, (2) neural network, (3) logistic regression, and (4) Gradient Boost, all from `sklearn` package.
 Since the Kaggle competition requires a winning probability, the direct neural network here seems not quite appropriate.
 I've also hold out 20% of the training data for cross validation purpose.
 Below is a snapshot for the training result.
 I have played with the hyperparameters a little bit, trying to get better results.
 ~~~
 ===== run #1 of 1 ======